sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/sandpile.rst

     is_q_reduced           -- Is the divisor q-reduced?
     is_symmetric           -- Is the divisor symmetric?
-    is_weierstrass_pt      -- Is the given vertex a Weierstrass point? polytope               -- The polytope determinining the complete linear system. polytope_integer_pts   -- The integer points inside divisor's polytope. q_reduced              -- The linearly equivalent q-reduced divisor. rank                   -- The rank of the divisor.
+    is_weierstrass_pt      -- Is the given vertex a Weierstrass point? polytope               -- The polytope determining the complete linear system. polytope_integer_pts   -- The integer points inside divisor's polytope. q_reduced              -- The linearly equivalent q-reduced divisor. rank                   -- The rank of the divisor.